William N. McNulty: Later life

-In 1908, McNulty was presented a purse of US$24,000 for his personal use on the occasion of his golden jubilee in the priesthood.
+In 1908, McNulty was presented a purse of $24,000 for his personal use on the occasion of his golden jubilee in the priesthood.
 He used the funds to build the Mount St. Joseph Home for Boys.
 Throughout his service as a parish priest, he would often use his stipend to help feed hungry families within his parish or help pay the college tuition of poor parish youth.
 He was also known for maintaining the church's food and housing funds by wresting pay envelopes from reprobate parishioners before they could spend them in Paterson's bars.
 It is said that Paterson's barkeeps came to fear the Reverend Father more than they did the police or mob.

-Ku Klux Klan protest of the Reverend Father's burial
+Ku Klux Klan funeral protest

 When McNulty died in 1922 at the age of 93, Paterson Mayor Frank J. Van Noort declared the day of his funeral a holiday, closing both parochial and secular schools and ordering flags to be flown at half mast.
 This was met with protests from the Ku Klux Klan on the grounds that such honors violated separation of church and state.